Greater Necklaced Laughingthrush Pterorhinus pectoralis 黑領噪

 The status of Greater Necklaced Laughingthrush on Lantau is unclear.
 It was first recorded there in 1988 when a party of three birds was seen near the Trappist Monastery.
 It was not recorded there again until 1999 when two were noted between Ngong Ping and Tung Chung, and not subsequently until 2020 when one was again seen there.
 Similarly, there is but a single observation from Cheung Chau of one bird in 2007.

 The status of Greater Necklaced Laughingthrush on HK Island is also somewhat enigmatic.
 The first records of birds there from 1976 were known to relate to ex-captive birds from aviaries in the Zoological and Botanical Garden and were of one of the western races.
 Many of the reports of up to 12 birds from HK Island during 1992 to 1997 were also referable to one of the western races, with no confirmed records of P. p. picticollis from there.
 However three published photographs from HK Island obtained during 2018 to 2021 (eBird 2022) are all clearly referable to picticollis.
-Clarification as to whether any non-picticollis birds are still present there would be desirable.
+The photograph above indicates that non-picticollis birds are still present, however.

 Greater Necklaced Laughingthrush is largely restricted to forest in HK, and its appears to occur in the greatest numbers in more mature native forest though it is also found in plantation.
 Flocks do occur in closed-canopy shrubland, but perhaps only where this is adjacent to forest and during the non-breeding season.
 As such, it is probably the most forest-dependant of HK’s laughingthrushes.